Murunda dynasty

 The Murunda dynasty ruled in the Utkal region of modern Odisha in eastern India during 2nd and 3rd centuries CE.
 Their territory included parts of the area around the northern districts of coastal Odisha.
-They appear to have succeeded the Mahameghavahana dynasty and then conquered by the Gupta Empire.
+They appear to have succeeded the Mahameghavahana dynasty and then replaced by Nagas of Vindhyatabi and the Gupta Empire.

 Rulers

 The following members of the Murunda family are known: